Machine learning with neural networks: The cross-talk term

-If we assign the weights according to Equation (\ref{eq:HRw0}), does the network recognise distorted patterns?
-We saw in the previous Section that this question is difficult to answer in general, even for $p=1$.
-Therefore we ask, first, whether the network recognises the stored pattern $\ve \xi^{(\nu)}$.
+Equation \eqnref{C2S2HebbsRule} generalises Hebb's rule to $p$ patterns.
+Because of the sum over $\mu$, the relation to Hebb's learning hypothesis is less clear, but we nevertheless refer to Equation \eqnref{C2S2HebbsRule} as Hebb's rule.
+At any rate, we see that the weights are proportional to the second moments of the pattern bits.
+It is plausible that a neural network based the rule \eqnref{C2S2HebbsRule} can recognise properties of the patterns $\ve x^{(\mu)}$ that are encoded in the two-point correlations of their bits.

+Note that the weights are symmetric , $w_{ij} = w_{ji}$.
+Also, note that the prefactor $N^{-1}$ in Equation \eqnref{C2S2HebbsRule} is not important.
+It is chosen to simplify the large-$N$ analysis of the model (Chapter \ref{sec:shn}).
+An alternative version of Hebb's rule \cite{Hopfield1982,Haykin} sets the diagonal weights to zero: In this Section we use the form (\ref{eq:HRw0}) of Hebb's rule.
+If we assign the weights in this way, does the network recognise the stored patterns?
 The question is whether

-To check whether Equation \eqnref{C2S2Stability} holds, we must repeat the calculation described on page \pageref{proofp1}.
-As a first step we evaluate the argument of the signum function,

-Here we have split the sum over the patterns into two contributions.
-The first term corresponds to $\mu=\nu$, where $\nu$ refers to the pattern that was fed to the network, the one that we want the network to recognise.
+holds or not.
+To check this, we repeat the calculation described in the previous Section.
+As a first step we evaluate the local field Here we split the sum over the patterns into two contributions.
+The first term corresponds to $\mu=\nu$, where $\nu$ refers to the pattern that was fed to the network, the one we want the network to recognise.
 The second term in Equation (\ref{eq:bi}) contains the sum over the remaining patterns.
-For large $N$ we can approximate $(1-\tfrac{1}{N}) \approx 1$.
-It follows that condition \eqnref{C2S2Stability} is satisfied if the second term in (\ref{eq:bi}) does not affect the sign of the r.h.s. of this Equation.
+Condition \eqnref{C2S2Stability} is satisfied if the second term in (\ref{eq:bi}) does not affect the sign of the r.h.s. of this Equation.
 This second term is called {\em cross-talk} term.
-Whether adding the cross-talk term to $\ve\xi^{(\nu)}$ changes the signum of the r.h.s. of Equation (\ref{eq:bi}) or not, depends on the stored patterns.
-Since the cross-talk term contains a sum over $\mu$ we may expect that the cross-talk term does not matter if $p$ is small enough.
-If this is true for all $i$ and $\nu$ then all $p$ stored patterns are recognised.
-Furthermore, by analogy with the example described in the previous Section, we may expect that the stored patterns are then also attractors, so that slightly distorted patterns converge to the correct stored pattern, patterns close to $\ve\xi^{(\nu)}$ converge to $\ve\xi^{(\nu)}$ under the network dynamics (but this is not guaranteed).
+Whether adding the cross-talk term to $\ve x^{(\nu)}$ affects $\mbox{sgn}(b_i^{(\nu)})$ or not, depends on the stored patterns.
+Since the cross-talk term contains a sum over $\mu=1,\ldots,p$, we expect that this term does not matter if $p$ is small enough.
+The fewer patterns we store in the network, the more likely it is that they are all recognised.
+Furthermore, by analogy with the example described in the previous Section, it is plausible that the stored patterns are then also attractors, so that slightly distorted patterns converge to the correct stored pattern.